Julia Roberts, 52, Stuns In A Navy Bikini In Mexico

 Julia Roberts looked every inch the movie star as she rocked a bikini in a set of sizzling new photos shared online this week.
-The stunning beauty once again proved that age is most definitely just a number as she slipped into a dark navy two-piece while enjoying a sunny trip to tropical Puerto Vallarta in Mexico, with her family and friends.
+The stunning beauty once again proved that age is most definitely just a number as she slipped into a dark navy two-piece while enjoying a sunny trip to tropical Puerto Vallarta, Mexico, with her family and friends.

 In the snaps, which can be seen exclusively via The Daily Mail, the gorgeous Pretty Woman actress looked happy and healthy as she soaked up the sunshine with her nearest and dearest.

 Julia flashed her world-famous smile as the paparazzi snapped away.
-She was spotted standing up in her dark two-piece as well as getting her tan on as she sat on a sunlounger that was covered by a white towel.
+She was spotted standing up in her dark two-piece as well as getting her tan on as she sat on a sun lounger that was covered by a white towel.

-The star also showed off all of her obvious hard work in the gym as she flashed a little skin in her swimwear while south of the border.
+The star also showed off all her obvious hard work in the gym as she flashed a little skin in her swimwear while south of the border.

-Julia stunned in the navy bikini look, which was made up of a plunging top with straps that tied around the back of her neck for a halterneck look.
+Julia stunned in the navy bikini look, which was made up of a plunging top with straps that tied around the back of her neck.

 She paired that with full briefs in the same color, which sat just below her hips and perfectly showed off her long legs and her very slim middle.

-The bikini look also gave the world a look the beauty’s rarely seen tattoo, which is inked onto the small of her back.
-Per The Daily Mail, the actress doesn’t usually put her pretty large tattoo on display, but has previously shared that she has her children’s names and her husband’s initials etched onto her.
+The bikini also gave the world a look the beauty’s rarely seen tattoo, which is inked onto the small of her back.
+Per The Daily Mail, the actress doesn’t usually put her pretty large tattoo on display but has previously shared that she has her children’s names and her husband’s initials etched onto her.

 Julia appeared to have already enjoyed a dip in the pool to cool off.
 Her long hair flowed down to her shoulders and appeared to be wet and slicked back away from her face.